 How do I tell if my Dog has a Tick

 Ticks are small brown parasites with rounded bodies that become engorged and swollen after the blood meal.
+They are sometimes confused with warts, but on close observation, you’ll be able to see the legs.

 Ticks are particularly common in spring, late summer and early autumn, during these times of the year: